Quick Answer

 3. Cell phone test: Place your phone inside, close the cage, and call it from another phone.
 If the call fails and the phone shows no signal, cellular bands are being attenuated.

 Place your phone inside the cage near your Wi-Fi router.
-Close the cage and wait 30 seconds, then open it and check whether the phone maintained a Wi-Fi connection or loaded a webpage.
+Close the cage, wait 30 seconds, then open it and check whether the phone maintained a Wi-Fi connection or loaded a webpage.
 If it disconnected or failed to load, your cage is blocking 2.4 GHz and/or 5 GHz signals.

 Partial signal reduction — say your phone drops from 4 bars to 1 — still indicates meaningful attenuation, but it’s not full protection.
 For preparedness purposes, I want to see complete signal loss at all three test frequencies before I store critical gear inside.

-For more precise measurements, professionals use spectrum analyzers.
+Want more precise measurements?
+Professionals use spectrum analyzers.
 If you’re a hobbyist, free SDR (software-defined radio) tools can give you rough dB readings across a wider frequency range.

 During a 2019 community preparedness drill in rural Washington, I demonstrated a galvanized trash can cage that dropped an FM signal from full strength to inaudible.
 The same test failed on a loosely wrapped foil setup until we added a third layer and taped every seam.
 That experience is exactly why I insist on the three-layer minimum for foil builds.

-How to Build a Large Faraday Cage for Generators and Bigger Gear
+Scaling Up: Large Faraday Cages for Bigger Gear

 For medium-sized gear (inverters, larger radios, battery systems), a 30- or 55-gallon galvanized steel drum works.
-The same principles apply — line the interior with cardboard, seal seams with aluminum tape, and ensure the lid seats tightly.
+Same principles apply — line the interior with cardboard, seal seams with aluminum tape, and make sure the lid seats tightly.

 For generator-sized equipment: